eilon-s/ddcfDNA/README.md

   * ~/anaconda2/bin/conda config --add channels bioconda
   * ~/anaconda2/bin/conda create -n wasp python=2.7 --file workflow/requirements2.txt

+## Full workflow
-## Full workflow: creates input file for the inference algorithm, runs the inference for each sample and collect the results
+The workflow creates the input file for the inference algorithm, runs the inference for each sample and then collect the results.

 See README under the workflow directory

-## Running only the inference step
+## Running the inference step

-1. Filter genotype file (python3 script.
-Dependencies: pandas,scipy):
-  python cfDNA_filter_SNPs.py input_filename output_filename -f 1e-5 -s 100 -r 100 -g 0.7
-2. Infer donor-cfDNA fraction (python3 script.
-Dependencies: pandas,scipy and autograd): python cfDNA_infer_donor_fraction.py input_filt_filename output_filename -s sample_id
-  For more details see:
-  python ./code/cfDNA_infer_donor_fraction.py --help
-3. Collect the results:
-  cfDNA_collect_inference_results.py
+The inference step executble will run only on a linux machine (linux-x86_64-3.5).
+Please contact us, if you need to run on a different machine.

+1. Create an input file using the workflow.
+2. Run ddcfDNA inference:
+  Before running the executable, you will need to set LD_LIBRARY_PATH to point to your miniconda installation using: export LD_LIBRARY_PATH=/home/<YOUR USER NAME>/miniconda3/envs/cfDNA/lib export PYTHONHOME=/home/<YOUR USER NAME>/miniconda3/envs/cfDNA You need to run these lines before using the executable.
+  After running the executable return these variable values to their original values (usually using export LD_LIBRARY_PATH=;
+  and
+  export PYTHONHOME=;)

+  so a run shell may look like that:

+  source ~/miniconda3/bin/activate cfDNA;
+  export LD_LIBRARY_PATH=/home/<YOUR USER NAME>/miniconda3/envs/cfDNA/lib;
+  export PYTHONHOME=/home/<YOUR USER NAME>/miniconda3/envs/cfDNA;
+  ddcfDNA/cfDNA_infer_donor_fraction.exe --help;
+  export LD_LIBRARY_PATH=;
+  export PYTHONHOME=;

+3. If multiple samples are run you can use this script to colelect the results: cfDNA_collect_inference_results.py Otherwise, the output is a table.
+Each row represent one possible donor population.
+You should use the results in the row that is marked as selected by the algorithm.